mahnyb/mahnyb/README.md

-## Hiya, Mahny here 🦖
+## Hiya, Mahny here :D

-#### About me:
 I'm a Junior Computer Science and Engineering Student at Yeditepe Univeristy.

- 🦉 you can reach me through my LinkedIn
+ 🦖 you can reach me through my LinkedIn